daovanngochoang/bigtools-setup/HadoopSetup.md

 ```
 <br />

-4. Edit **$HADOOP_HOME/etc/hadoop/yarn-site.xml** in the yanr-site, which node will manager all resources.
+1. Edit **$HADOOP_HOME/etc/hadoop/yarn-site.xml** in the yanr-site, which node will manager all resources.
 We will use master node to manage all the other nodes.
+- Remember to change the ${MASTER_NODE} to the actual master host name, in my case it's "master".
 ```xml
 <configuration>
 	<property>